 - underpin the implementation of TIP theory and methodologies in-country, drawing on insights from policy design and evaluation,

-- contribute to the development of the Mobile Transformative Innovation Lab through the investigation of tools, and development of competencies and mindsets,
+- contribute to the development of the Resource Lab through resources, tools, and the development of competencies and mindsets,

 - support the formation of global and regional networks of TIP practitioners and demonstrators.